 - One quart of water mixed with 1 teaspoon of baking soda

-- A mouthwash with no alcohol or sugar, e.g., Bioténe®, Dentek™
+- A mouthwash with no alcohol or sugar

-- Use a lip moisturizer (e.g., Aquaphor®) after you care for your mouth.
-Do not apply it 4 hours before your treatment.
+- Use a lip moisturizer after you care for your mouth.
+Don’t apply it 4 hours before your treatment.

-- Take frequent sips of water or other liquids (e.g., coconut water, almond milk, Gatorade®, broth) throughout the day.
-You may find it helpful to carry a bottle of water.
+- Take sips of water or other liquids (such as coconut water, almond milk, Gatorade®, and broth) often during the day.
+It may be helpful to carry a bottle of water.

-- Use an aerosol pump spray bottle to moisten your mouth throughout the day.
+- Use an aerosol pump spray bottle filled with water to moisten your mouth.

-- If you start having pain or difficulty swallowing, tell your doctor or nurse.
+If you start having trouble swallowing or pain when you swallow, tell your doctor or nurse.
 They can prescribe medication to make you more comfortable.

-- As side effects develop, your doctor may ask you to be seen daily by your nurse.
-He or she will inspect the inside of your mouth each day and will spray your mouth, if needed.
+As side effects develop, your doctor may ask you to see your nurse every day.
+Your nurse will look at your mouth and spray your mouth, if needed.

-To help relieve these symptoms, keep the inside of your nose moist.
+To help manage these side effects, keep the inside of your nose moist.
 You can do this by using saline nose spray, a humidifier, or both.

-You may develop pain in your ear from the swelling caused by radiation.
-Tell your doctor or nurse if you develop ear pain.
-The pain may be a sign of infection.
+You may have ear pain from the swelling caused by your treatments.
+If you do, tell your doctor or nurse.
+Ear pain can also be a sign of infection.

 Don’t try to clean or clear out your ears.
 Don’t use cotton swabs (Q-tips®) inside your ears.

 - Rest your voice as much as you can.

-- Do not whisper.
+- Don’t whisper.
 This can cause strain on your vocal cords.

 - Use a humidifier.